marcmendez/TrueKe_Server/README.md

 Server to manage queries from TrueKe application.

+## Prerequisites

+1. You must have installed the v6.10.0 LTS stable version of [NodeJS](https://nodejs.org/en/).
+2. You must have installed [MySql 5.7.17](https://dev.mysql.com/doc/mysql-startstop-excerpt/5.7/en/), setted your user and started the MySql server.
+3. You must have gitbash or git installed in order to run the following commands.

 ## Installation

 	$ git clone https://github.com/jordiestape/TrueKe_Server
 	$ cd TrueKe_Server
+    $ mysql -u <user> -p < database.sql
+    $ <password>
 	$ npm install

 ## Usage